 This middle of the road mummy bag has low quality down fill power and is heftier than many of the other women's models we tested.

 Big Agnes rates this bag to 15 degrees Fahrenheit.
 However, it is not EN tested.
-Although we don't necessarily think the EN rating is the be all and end all of measurements, we do not think this 15 degrees Fahrenheit temperature rating is accurate in comparison to bags that are EN rated to 15F.
+Although we don't necessarily think the EN rating is the be-all and end-all of measurements, we do not think this 15 degrees Fahrenheit temperature rating is accurate in comparison to bags that are EN rated to 15F.
 We would put the Hazel SL somewhere in the 25-degree range.
-The warmest bag we tested was the Feathered Friends Egret which is also not EN rated, but Feathered Friends puts it at 20 degrees, and our testers find that accurate, if not conservative.
-We'd take the Egret into colder temps than that but would not trust the Hazel in such temps.

 We do like the insulated hood shape, and interior draft tube that prevents drafts coming down the front of the neck and the "petite" size fits our 5'5 tester like a glove with no room for extra cold air to hang around.

-The Hazel SL weighed in at a hefty 2.61 pounds, almost a full pound heavier than our lightest bag, the Sierra Designs Women's Cloud 800.
-Most of the down bags in this review are lighter than the Hazel except for the NEMO Rave and the Kelty Cosmic.
-The bag feels heavy on top of us, and we can tell the difference in down quality between the Hazel and the Sea To Summit Flame 15 Women's that has 850 down and is way lighter and fluffier feeling.
+The Hazel SL weighed in at a hefty 2.61 pounds, almost a full pound heavier than our lightest bags.
+Most of the down bags in this review are lighter than the Hazel with a few exceptions.
+The bag feels heavy on top of us, and we can tell the difference in down quality between the Hazel and other bags with high quality 850+ down that feels way lighter and fluffier.

 The removable pad sleeve weighs an additional 3 ounces.
 We think the contributors to the high weight of this bag is all the additional features and a lot more fill weight is required with low quality 600 fill down than a higher fill power to achieve the same warmth.

 Since this is a down sleeping bag, it does compress down relatively small in comparison to the synthetic products we tested.
 However, this isn't our most compressible product by a long shot.
-The Rab Neutrino 400 - Women's and the Cloud are much smaller and more compressible.
-The Hazel is even less compact when you factor in the huge pad sleeve to the equation.
+The Hazel is even less compact when you factor in the huge pad sleeve to the equation, which thankfully is removable and you can choose to leave at home.

 Big Agnes is known for feature-laden bags.
 We're not impressed.
 In general, we believe that most features add to the weight of a bag and don't add much functionality; which is the case with the Hazel.
 We think that pad sleeves are the biggest culprit of weight adding and we're thankful that you can remove the included pad sleeve - although it is challenging to do so and to put it back together.